How is the course structured?

 - List of technical elective modules for the Mechanical Engineering major, specialization in Energy Engineering

-The current list of key competencies can be found here.
-It is valid up to and including winter semester 25/26.
+You can find the current list of key competencies here.
+It is valid starting in the summer semester of 2026.

 In the specialization area of the integration modules, students acquire in-depth knowledge in the subject areas that combine business-related professional and research content with technical content.
 To this end, students choose various modules according to their interests from the four main research areas of the Institute of Ergonomics and Process Management (IfA) as well as from the courses offered by the Department of Technology and Innovation Management, the Department of Business Technology Management and the Department of Digital Transformation Management: